 - Damaged wood: The longer the woodworm goes untreated the more severe the damage.
 This can lead to structural issues in your home.

-- Tunnels: When the larvae burrows into the wood it creates tunnels which weaken the structure of the wood
+- Tunnels: When the larvae burrow into the wood it creates tunnels that weaken the structure of the wood

 You’re unlikely to see a wood-boring insect – and certainly not the worm-like larvae – in your home, but you can certainly see the results – tiny holes in timber caused by the boring as the adult beetles emerge from the wood.

 Woodworm is often found in household attics, eating away at your roof beams.
 An unchecked woodworm infestation make their way through the timbers in your house floor by floor and can result in the weakening of timbers and the whole structure of your house.
 The common furniture beetle, the most common woodworm, likes damp wood and plywood.
 You’ll find it in damp floorboards, old furniture and loft rafters.[ 10 Interesting Things You (Probably) Didn’t Know About Woodworm ]

 If you notice any signs of woodworm in your home, call us immediately.